geoffryan/afterglowpy/README.md

 ## Attribution

-If you use this code in a publication, please refer to the package by name and cite "Ryan, G., van Eerten, H., Troja, N., and Piro, L. (in prep)".
+If you use this code in a publication, please refer to the package by name and cite "Ryan, G., van Eerten, H., Troja, E., and Piro, L. (in prep)".
 A publication describing the code is forthcoming in the very near future.

 ## Installation/Building